keshik6/deep-image-retrieval/README.md

 | Epoch        | 35                                                    | 25                                                    |
 | Weight decay | 1e-5                                                  | 1e-5                                                  |
 | lr scheduler | Cosine Annealing learning rate scheduler with Tmax=10 | Cosine Annealing learning rate scheduler with Tmax=10 |

+## Data Augmentations
+We utilized standard augmentations including horizontal flipping, rotations, brightness adjustment, zooming, grayscaling and random resized cropping for training.

+## Dimension Reduction and deployment
+The embedding that we train is very high dimensional vector.
+So it doesn’t allow scalability when the size of your database increases.
+So we used Principal Component Analysis (PCA) to reduce the dimensions of the vector to 4096-dimensional vector with whitening so that our model can perform faster in real-time deployment.

+Hence at test time, we run the image through our model, get the embedding, reduce using PCA to 4096-dimensional vector and use cosine similarity to obtain the most similar images from the database.

+## Challenges
+Hyperparameter search was an interesting challenge we faced.
+Initially, our model faced overfitting problems and the model also got stuck in suboptimal local minima.
+We were able to resolve these issues by,
+1. Using smaller learning rate so that we do not disrupt imagenet weights drastically.
+2. Using learning rate scheduler rather than using static learning rates.
+3. Choosing good set of image augmentations to add a small amount of noise during training to make the model robust.
+4. We had to experiment with different margin rates for Triplet loss and margin of 2 seemed to work very well.

+We also had to visualize training results constantly to see how our model performs visually.